 Get there early

-Auctions are quite exciting, well they can be!
-So it’s worth going along for the ride!
+Deciding to have a go and buy property at auction is exciting.
+So, it’s worth going along for the ride!
 Even if the lot you’re interested in is fairly low down the running order, it’s worth being there early.

 Firstly you can complete the paperwork and get registered.
 Remember you need to take 2 forms of identity, such as a passport or utility bill, and proof of funds for the deposit.